project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/medium_scale_deploy_simplifed.md

 Prerequisites

-- this script should run in the application server
+- this script **should run in the application server**

+- sudo password less admin user

+- You should have git installed
+  `sudo apt install git` - for debian/ubuntu

 - single ssh key for both application server and db server
   ```
   ssh-keygen -f sunbird
   scp-copy-id -i sunbird.pub username@db_server_ip
   ```
-  > this key will be your ssh_key for entire installation setup
+  > this key(sunbird) will be your ssh_key for entire installation setup

 - 2 servers [ app <=> db ] should able to ping each other
 - port 80, 443 accessible from internet for app_server